compromise-evident/rolling-code/README.md

 they must be ordered correctly.
 There's about [10^157](https://www.wolframalpha.com/input?i=100%21)
 different ways to order 100 different items.
-And swapping a single pair of 10-digit seeds not only makes a difference, but a complete difference--as if a hash.
+Swapping or changing any digits or 10-digit strings in the seeds file, not only makes a difference, but a complete difference--as if a hash.